ahtwq/ORNet/README.md

 # ORNet
 ORNet is a regularized network for medical imaging.

-This is the official repo for paper "Disease-Grading Networks with Ordinal Regularization for Medical Imaging" submitted to `Neurocomputing`.
+This is the official repo for paper "Disease-Grading Networks with Ordinal Regularization for Medical Imaging".

 Please note that some hyper-parameters(such as learing rate, batch size, etc.) may affect the performance, which can vary among different tasks/environments/software/hardware/random seeds, and thus careful tunning is required.